PV Weltmeister 2011

 © 2010 Peter J. Segaar/Polder PV

-Graph BNA 6 - Status December 2010.
-Number of installations per selected installation size class (kWp) newly registered by BNA in the period January up till December 2010, including revisions, in blue (scale at right Y-axis).
-In addition, MWp capacity cumulated in the same categories and in the same period (accumulation) in yellow (scale at left Y-axis).
-As usual, the 5-10 kWp installation size segment is most popular with 78.682 new installations in 12 months time.
-Followed by the 15-30 kWp market segment, the "premium" part of the highest feed-in tariff category (0-30 kWp), with 60.256 installations in that period.
+Graph BNA 6 - Status September 2011 - system size segmentation.
+Number of installations per selected installation size class (kWp) newly registered by BNA (since Jan.
+1, 2011) in blue (scale at right Y-axis).
+In addition, MWp capacity cumulated in the same categories in yellow (scale at left Y-axis).
+As usual, the 5-10 kWp installation size segment is most popular with 47.418 new installations in the first 9 months of 2011.
+Followed by the 15-30 kWp market segment, the "premium" part of the highest feed-in tariff category (0-30 kWp), with 23.875 installations in the period shown.
 However, when it comes to impact on total new capacity installed, the balance clearly lies in the right half of this graph.
-Most popular with respect to total MWp installed appears to be the 100 kWp up till 1 MWp market segment, with a staggering volume of 1,67 GWp.
-Despite the fact that the next popular segment is the category 15-30 kWp (with 1,41 GWp accumulated), it is clear that the larger PV-installations claim the biggest part of the MWp volume newly installed: the categories >30 kWp (including the "hors categorie" section with very large free-field installations of many MWp a piece) claim almost 4,79 GWp of total newly installed capacity in 2010 (7,41 GWp), or almost 65% of the market volume.
+Most popular with respect to total MWp installed appears to be the 100 kWp up till 1 MWp market segment, with a volume of 682,81 MWp.
+Due to inclusion of some very large installations in the January, July, August and September 2011 reports, strong growth of the two largest classes occurred, over 386 MWp (1-5 MWp segment), and a staggering 410 MWp (installations and/or segments over 5 MWp), respectively.
+Note that the much smaller category of installations between 50 and 100 kWp has approximately the same level of impact (392 MWp).

 Photo © Polder PV, taken at the start of Mega PV Radtour Bayern III, a long multi-day cycle tour in the beautiful Bavarian landscape filled with many photovoltaic surprises, June 2010 (Regensburg to München).

-Graph BNA 7 - January - December 2010 graph summarizing accumulation of new installations per Bundesland in green columns (left Y-axis), and the average installation size in that period, in "empty" columns with red margins (right Y-axis).
+Graph BNA 7 - Graph showing accumulation of new installations per Bundesland in the first nine months of 2011 in green columns (left Y-axis), and the average installation size in that period, in "empty" columns with dark brown margins (right Y-axis).
 In particular the average system size can vary considerably, strongly depending on the activity with large free-field installations in the Bundesland under consideration.
 One such PV monster (and/or many larger roof-installations) reported to the BNA can lift the system average in that region considerably in a particular month.
 The next month that system average might drop again as no new large systems are reported.
-This graph shows the average in the whole year.

-Graph BNA 9 - Changes from month to month in a comparison of 2010 with respect to (monthly) growth in the previous record year 2009.
-The comparisons have been made for 3 data: new capacity (MWp) installed in the month under consideration (light blue, left of each triple column), new number of installations per month (blue, the middle one of each triple column), and average system size newly installed in that month (dark blue, right of each triple column).
-Growth 2009 > 2010 has been given in percentage of the growth volume (newly installed capacity, installation numbers or average) in 2009.
-In particular January 2010 had a very big impact with respect to the growth in the same month a year before.
-February also showed considerable differences.
-Although the differences slackened as of March, initially all monthly growth marks for 2010 far outpaced the ones for record year 2009 in the first half of 2010, with differences of a few hundreds of percent.
+Graph BNA 9 - In this graph, changes will be shown from month to month in a comparison of 2011 with respect to (monthly) growth in the previous record year 2010.
+The comparisons will be made for 3 data: new capacity (MWp) installed in the month under consideration (light blue, left of each triple column), new number of installations per month (blue, the middle one of each triple column), and average system size newly installed in that month (dark blue, right of each triple column).
+Growth 2010 > 2011 will be given in percentage of the growth volume (newly installed capacity, installation numbers or average) in 2010.

 Zonnepanelen op appartementencomplexen ingewikkeld?* Niet in Duitsland.
 De eigenaar kan gewoon de hele installatie aan laten sluiten op één Einspeisemeter die in zijn/haar eigendom kan zijn, en door een gecertificeerd installateur wordt de hele installatie gewoon direct op het laagspanningsnet aangesloten.
 De lokale netbeheerder dient vervolgens maandelijks (of bij overeenkomst met de decentrale producent: jaarlijks) de wettelijk verplichte Einspeise Vergütungen uit te betalen zonder vertragingstactieken.
 Simple as that: zo word je wereldkampioen implementatie.